oat-sa/lib-lti1p3-core/doc/quickstart/interfaces.md

 };
 ```
 **Notes**:
-- it is recommended to put in cache the JWKS endpoint responses, to improve performances since they dont change often.
+- it is recommended to put in cache the JWKS endpoint responses, to improve performances since they don't change often.
 Your implementation can then rely on a cache by example.
 - the ready to use [JwksFetcher](../../src/Security/Jwks/Fetcher/JwksFetcher.php) works with a [PSR6 cache](https://www.php-fig.org/psr/psr-6/#cacheitempoolinterface) and a [guzzle](http://docs.guzzlephp.org/en/stable/) client.

 ### Service client interface